G-Research/fast-string-search/README.md

 https://github.com/jneem/teddy

+Apparently the Rust implementation of aho-corasick actually includes it built-in, so benchmarking that.

 ## Second-pass optimizations, if necessary

 Given this will be used with Pandas, bypassing Python functions altogether to iterate over the strings directly would speed things up.